hamza-mahjoub/flask-kerberos-module/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+before running the main

-run the main app script: `./app.py` and everything should look normal.
+app script: `./app.py` and everything should look normal.
 ```bash
 ```
 <p align="right">(<a href="#top">back to top</a>)</p>